commaai/laika/README.md

 - Using laika with a kalman filter to get more accurate position fixes from a GPS module

 ## Installation
-Laika runs in python 2.x, and has only been tested on ubuntu 16.04
+Laika runs in python 2.x, and has only been tested on ubuntu 16.04.
+Running in a virtualenv is reccomended.

 #### laika
 If you do not yet have numpy and scipy installed.
 Install them with pip.
 Having accelerated numpy will make laika much faster.
 ```
-pip install numpy scipy --user
+pip install numpy scipy
 ```
 Then laika can be installed with
 ```